 As I picked up the K Cup to pop into the Keurig this morning, I looked at the name and it said, ‘One Love’.
 Yep…Bob Marley does coffee.
-Your life should be so good that you can pour love into a mug and drink it.

 1 Corinthians 13:4-6 describes it best.
 To receive it and believe are simple enough, but to live it is a little more challenging for us mere mortals.
 I recently met a couple that emanate this kind of love.
 The kind of love only God can manifest between two.
 One love.